 The students are expected to:

-• get a solid grasp of theatre terminology associated with different theatrical genres and styles.
+• get a solid grasp of English art terminology associated with different art movements and styles.

-• develop skills of critical thinking and analysis through the examination of texts about neoclassical, romantic, symbolist, and expressionist theatre and drama.
+• develop reading comprehension skills through the critical exploration of English texts about neoclassical, romantic, symbolist, and expressionist art.

 Course Content (Syllabus)

-Authentic reading texts followed by comprehension and vocabulary exercises, and discussion questions.
+Reading texts in English followed by comprehension and vocabulary exercises, and discussion questions.
 There are also sections that comprise broader activities that engage the students in more open and free-spirited tasks and activities.
-The texts touch upon various fields of theatre, drama and performance studies and are taken from a wide variety of sources.
-Indicative titles of units: The Baroque Era, Neo-classicism and romanticism, Symbolism, Aestheticism, Expressionism, Absurd drama, Dramatic study: Features of drama / Plot and Structure / The language of drama, Restoration drama terms, Enron: The play.
+The texts touch upon various fields of visual arts studies and are taken from a wide variety of sources.
+Indicative titles of units: The Baroque Era, Neo-classicism, Romanticism, Symbolism, Aestheticism, Expressionism.